Implementation Plan for University of California, Berkeley

 The University of California, Berkeley Campus (UC Berkeley) is committed to upholding U.S. copyright law.
 As an Internet Service Provider under the meaning of the Digital Millennium Copyright Act (DMCA), UC Berkeley does not monitor its networks for the purpose of discovering illegal activity.
 However, UC Berkeley pursues a set of ongoing initiatives to ensure that copyright, particularly as it applies to digital assets, is respected within the Campus community.
 These initiatives are described as follows in this implementation plan.

 University of California campuses have developed various network management strategies to balance the many and competing demands placed on network resources.
 Under provisions of the DMCA and as a matter of University policy, the University does not routinely search for illegal activity that may occur over its networks.
-UC Berkeley employs the following technology-based deterrents.
+UC Berkeley employs the following technology-based deterrents to combat infringing activity.

 - A vigorous program of accepting and responding to DMCA notices

-UC Berkeley technology-based deterrents do not involve monitoring the content of electronic communications, which would be a violation of the University of California Electronic Communications Policy.
+UC Berkeley technology-based deterrents do not involve routine monitoring of the content of electronic communications for the purposes of identifying potentially infringing activities, in compliance with the University of California Electronic Communications Policy.

 B. Traffic Monitoring

-Campus network administrators may, under a limited set of circumstances related to the security and performance of the network, monitor traffic to protect the quality of the network service.
-To ensure that bandwidth is available for academic, research and administrative uses in alignment with the University’s mission, network administrators pay attention to anomalous spikes in network traffic in order to manage the resource and follow up as appropriate regarding potential hazards to network performance and availability.
-Under provisions of the DMCA and as a matter of University policy, the Campus does not routinely search for illegal activity that may occur over its network.
+Campus network administrators may, under a limited set of circumstances defined in UC policy, monitor network traffic.
+To ensure that bandwidth is available for academic, research and administrative uses in alignment with the University’s mission, network administrators may investigate anomalous spikes in network traffic in order to manage the resource and follow up as appropriate regarding potential hazards to network performance and availability.
+Under provisions of the DMCA and as a matter of University policy, the Campus does not routinely search for infringing or other illegal activity that may occur over its network.

 C. DMCA Notice Response